Allex Seah Shoo Chin

-Allex Seah Shoo Chin (謝守欽 (谢守钦, Xiè Shǒuqīn); born 21 May 1983) is a Malaysian politician, data analyst and engineer who has served as Member of the Malacca State Executive Council (EXCO) in the Barisan Nasional (BN) state administration under Chief Minister Ab Rauf Yusoh since April 2023 and Member of the Malacca State Legislative Assembly (MLA) for Kesidang since May 2018.
+Allex Seah Shoo Chin (謝守欽 (谢守钦, Xiè Shǒuqīn); born 21 May 1983) is a Malaysian politician, data analyst and engineer who has served as Member of the Malacca State Legislative Assembly (MLA) for Kesidang since May 2018.
+He served as Member of the Malacca State Executive Council (EXCO) in the Barisan Nasional (BN) state administration under Chief Minister Ab Rauf Yusoh from April 2023 to his resignation in July 2026.
 He is a member of the Democratic Action Party (DAP), a component party of the Pakatan Harapan (PH) coalition.
 He has served as State Secretary of the DAP of Malacca since January 2022.
 He is presently the sole Melaka EXCO Member of PH and DAP.

 Political career

 Member of the Melaka State Legislative Assembly (since 2018)

 In the 2018 Malacca state election, Seah was nominated by his party DAP to contest for the Kesidang state seat.
 He defeated another candidate and Goh Leong San who contested as an independent candidate and was previously a DAP member before the election.
 He was elected to the Melaka State Legislative Assembly as the Kesidang MLA for the first term.

 In the 2021 Melaka state election, Seah was renominated to defend the Kesidang state seat.
 He again defeated other candidates of BN and Perikatan Nasional (PN) and reelected as the Kesidang NLA for the second term.